Accepting late applications

 Further information about entry

-Please note: All applicants will be invited to submit a portfolio of art/design work and to attend an online or on-campus interview.
+- Suitable applicants will be required to submit a portfolio and attend an interview.

 Available to overseas students?